Union Headquarters monuments > Cavalry Corps > 3rd Division

-The monument to the Second Brigade, Third Division of the Cavalry Corps is east of Gettysburg on Custer Avenue on the East Cavalry Field.
-(Monument map: East Cavalry Battlefield – south end)
+The monument to the 2nd Brigade, 3rd Division of the Cavalry Corps is east of Gettysburg on Custer Avenue on the East Cavalry Field.
+(East Cavalry Battlefield – south end tour map)

 June 30.
 Skirmished with Major Gen. Stuart’s Cavalry at Hanover.
 Supported Battery M 2d U. S.

 July 2.
 Engaged with Brig.
 Gen. Hampton’s Brigade of Major Gen. Stuart’s Cavalry at Hunterstown and with the aid of Battery M 2d U. S. forced it from the field.
 The 7th Michigan dismounted as skirmishers.